makersacademy/chitter-challenge/README.md

 2. User sees all tweets in reverse chronological order
 3. User can sign up and gets a confirmation message
 4. User can log in
+5. User can add a tweet *when* logged in
 5. User can log out